gradienthealth/pydicom-3/doc/tutorials/filesets.rst

   Changes staged for write(): DICOMDIR update, directory structure update

-This appears when the :class:`~pydicom.fileset.FileSet` is staged and will contain at least one of the following:
+This appears when the :class:`~pydicom3.fileset.FileSet` is staged and will contain at least one of the following:

 * ``DICOMDIR update`` or ``DICOMDIR creation``: the DICOMDIR file will be